| ↑↑↑ Home | ↑↑ Net & Web | ↑ wfind introduction |

 Local directories are disqualified as search results.
 Subdirectories are searched recursively with the remaining search depth decremented (as for hyperlinks), while files are considered as results and have their pipe section depth set to 0, but their global depth unchanged from their directory.
 This has the effect that recursion from a directory is restricted to subdirectories within the pipe section, but can be continued to hyperlinks of matching documents in the following section.

 FTP directories are handled as local directories, with recursion restricted to subdirectories within the pipe section.
-HTTP directory listings are a different matter, because there is no sure way to tell when one encounters them. wfind employs a heuristic to identify them after retrieval, but does not try to tell subdirectories apart from documents.
-So the search depth is decremented for either, as it would for hyperlinks from a document.
+HTTP directory listings are a different matter, because there is no sure way to tell when one encounters them.
+If the -httpdirs option is set (which it is by default), wfind employs a heuristic to identify them.
+This can only be done after retrieval, but subdirectories are tentatively identified by ending in a slash, and the search depth is decremented only for them.
+Other than that, HTTP directory listing pages are parsed normally and may be search results passed on to the next section.

 wfind's slave processes perform tests in an order that allows to postpone retrieving the document, and possibly avoiding it altogether.
 First, URL tests are performed, and the logical test expression evaluated as far as possible.
 If the result depends on HTTP header tests, a HEAD request is sent, HTTP header tests are performed and the test expression evaluated again.
 If the result depends on content tests, or if the -while expression has evaluated to true, or if the test expression is true and -download is given, the document is retrieved.